simon28082/repository/README.md

 ```

-**Note: when guard and scenes are both present, guard has a higher priority.
-If guard is empty, it will use scenes.**
+**Note: when guard and scenes are both present, scenes has a higher priority.
+If scenes is empty, it will use guard.**

 ### Listener